yeonjin-park/portfolio/dataviz2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/12598001"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Third Assignment
-The different methods of visualization, and how they compare/contrast to one another:
+**The different methods of visualization, and how they compare/contrast to one another** Contents here

-Why I chose the third data visualization: I chose a "Bubble Chart" type Description of the visual details:
+**Why I chose the third data visualization**
+I chose a "Bubble Chart" type and attached two different types of visualizations which showcase both the overall flow of the debt-to-GDP ratio from 1995 to 2021 and yearly values by using a time slider.
+Other than bar or line charts, I thought the bubble chart visualization could effectively show both each ratio value and overall trends based on a timeline.
+The point that struggled me while using this tool was locating legends on the most rights side of the chart, matching with the bubble.
+I couldn't find a way to solve this problem, so ended up locating the legend on the top, which makes the chart quite confusing since it has too many numbers of the nations.

+**Source**
-Data elements: General government debt-to-GDP ratio from 1995 to 2021 (OECD (2023), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 30 January 2023)
+General government debt-to-GDP ratio from 1995 to 2021 (OECD (2023), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 30 January 2023)

-# Overall ratio flow
+### Check the overall debt-to-GDP ratio flow
 <div class="flourish-embed flourish-scatter" data-src="visualisation/12598184"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-# Check ratio using a time slider
+### Check each ratio using a time slider
 <div class="flourish-embed flourish-scatter" data-src="visualisation/12598246"><script src="https://public.flourish.studio/resources/embed.js"></script></div>